lambda-larry/no-brain/README.md

 to not have behaviour, thus allows the compiler to optimize the code's existence away.
 You can't have slow code, if there is no code.

+> [!NOTE]
-**Technical note**: You may occasionally hear the sound effect ｱｯｶﾘ～ﾝ as the code compiles.
+> You may occasionally hear the sound effect ｱｯｶﾘ～ﾝ as the code compiles.

 ## Version control support